Vegetarianism and veganism in China: Social attitudes to veganism and vegetarianism

 Vegan and vegetarian movements in China have been met with mild scepticism, particularly due to the rising middle class associating the consumption of pork with wealth and prosperity.
-Meat consumption has continually been on the rise throughout Mainland China in tandem with the growth of the Chinese economy.
-Pork is especially popular, with China consuming 50% of the world’s pork (GMA, 2022).
+Meat consumption has continually been on the rise throughout mainland China in tandem with the growth of the Chinese economy.
+Pork is especially popular, with China consuming 50% of the world's pork (GMA, 2022).

 Religion

-Buddhism plays a key role in shaping attitudes toward veganism in the modern day, despite China’s state secularity.
+Buddhism plays a key role in shaping attitudes toward veganism in the modern day, despite China's state secularity.
 While only 18% of the population is believed to be Buddhist, an additional 21% of people assimilate Buddhist philosophy into their daily beliefs as well.
-With Buddhism’s heavy emphasis on a plant-based diet, there is already a positive sentiment among 39% of the population for vegetarianism.
+With Buddhism's heavy emphasis on a plant-based diet, there is already a positive sentiment among 39% of the population for vegetarianism.

-Health

-It has been argued that the increase in per-capita animal product consumption has negatively impacted the health of the Chinese population.
-During the 2010s, China saw an identifiable move away from simpler plant-based diets towards diets which include far richer animal proteins.
-The World Health Organisation has identified how ‘changing lifestyles’ has had an impact on dietary habits in China, illustrated through growing obesity rates, which increased by nearly 70% among adults between 2002 and 2012, increasing the risk of type 2 diabetes, hypertension and cancer (Wang et al, 2021).
-Furthermore, evidence suggests that genetics predispose Chinese people towards further complications resulting from obesity, exemplifying the detrimental health impacts of dietary changes within China.
-The China Study, released in 2005 by T. Colin Campbell and Thomas.
-M Campbell outlines the connection between the consumption of animal products and the increased risk of health problems.
-Campbell and his son conducted studies across a variety of provinces in China to illustrate how rural areas with more plant-based diets exhibited fewer health problems and greater longevity.
-However, this publication has been criticised for the normative nature of its advice and dubious scientific foundations.

-Additionally, changes in social understandings about dairy products for young children and the elderly have increased the availability of and demand for dairy products.
-However, a well-known study popularised the statistic that 92% of Chinese people were lactose intolerant.
-Despite this, there is little evidence to suggest widespread negative gastrointestinal impacts, as the population appears to be adjusting to societal shifts and the desire to consume lactose.